RockhurstHS/STEAM-Blog/accreditation/indicators/st1.2/index.md

   <img src="/img/Winning Group.jpg">
 </div>

-The kick-off of the [Fundamentals of Science Research](https://docs.google.com/document/d/14B8LvJySYbBbJaVf3koHQjMEQvKbGGYjQpxeDrP3UOc/edit?usp=sharing) course will also support students to engage in completing their very own authentic science research project.
+The kick-off of the [Fundamentals of Science Research](https://docs.google.com/document/d/14B8LvJySYbBbJaVf3koHQjMEQvKbGGYjQpxeDrP3UOc/edit?usp=sharing) course will support students to engage in completing their very own authentic science research project.
 The fruits of this work will be the completion of a written report of the authentic project followed by a presentation of the experience and findings at the end of year Rockhurst Research Symposium.